 Like other beans, you only want to sprout the bean a little bit.
 One quarter inch of sprout is enough to get the job done.
 Because of their lower germination rate, you can consider your sprouts done even if only 50% of them have sprouted.

-The Pinto Bean Sprouting Process
+The Pinto Bean Sprouting Process:

-- You will repeat this rinsing and draining process two to three times per day until the pinto beans have sprouted to the length you desire.
-For short-sprouted pinto beans (ideal for soups, stews, etc.) this should take around three days.
-For longer sprouted pinto beans this could take up to six days.
+Repeat the rinsing and draining process until the pinto beans have sprouted to the desired length.
+For short-sprouted pinto beans (ideal for soups, stews, etc.) this should take around 3 days.
+For longer sprouted pinto beans this could take up to 6 days.